Greg Lee (basketball): Beach volleyball career

 Lee did not play volleyball for UCLA.
 However, his older brother Jon was an accomplished beach volleyball player with a "AAA" rating.
 Jon introduced him to the game.
 Lee began playing in the sand courts at Sorrento Beach in 1970.

 Lee played in his first open at the Laguna Beach Open in 1972, finishing second with Ron Von Hagen.
 His first open victory was with Tom Chamales at the 1972 Santa Barbara Open.
 Lee reached the finals four times that year, winning twice.
 It was in Santa Monica in 1972 that Lee met what came to be his longtime beach partner Jim Menges.
 The pair of Lee and Menges won their first open tournament together at the 1973 Marine Street Open, defeating Ron Lang and Von Hagen in the finals.
 The two were partners on and off over the summers of the next two seasons while Menges completed his volleyball career at UCLA and Lee played professional basketball for a couple of years.
 Lee's best finish on the beach in 1974 was a second at the Manhattan Beach Open.

 Starting in 1975, Lee and Menges began playing together full-time, and the two had a dominant run.
 They reached the finals of 10 events, winning all but one.
 In the mid-1970s, the beach volleyball tour consisted of 12 tournaments, all played at beaches along the California coast, from Santa Cruz in the north to San Diego in the south.
-Lee and Menges dominated the events, winning the final seven matches of the 1975 season and the first six in 1976 to string together 13 tournament wins in a row.
+Lee and Menges dominated the events, winning the final seven events of the 1975 season and the first six in 1976 to string together 13 tournament wins in a row.
 The record stood for 16 years until tied by the pairing of Karch Kiraly and Kent Steffes.
 Lee and Menges had become the most dominant pairing in beach volleyball.